 Who have you become based on your life experiences

-Do you have vision of what you want to accomplish after your health care training program?
+Do you have a vision of what you want to accomplish after your health care training program?

 How can you help solve the organization's challenges?